florisvanvugt/biobabel/paper/paper.md

 At the time of writing, `biobabel` is already being used at the [Human Connection Science Lab](https://connectionscience.org/) and the [International Laboratory for Brain, Music and Sound Research (BRAMS)](https://brams.org).

-It is hoped that `biobabel` will simplify the lives of scientists by abstracting away from the specifics of file formats.
-Using this package, data processing pipelines can be homogenized across research groups relying on different sensors, increasing much needed reproducibility.
+It is hoped that `biobabel` will simplify the lives of scientists by abstracting away from the specifics of physiology file formats.
+Using this package, data processing pipelines can be more easily shared across research groups that rely on different sensors, thus contributing towards greater reproducibility in our field.

 # Acknowledgements

 Mihaela Felezeu and Alex Nieva at BRAMS provided helpful tutorials on using all manners of biosignals.
 Inspiration for `biobabel` was taken from [`nibabel`](https://nipy.org/nibabel/) which is a Python library able to read virtually any neuroimaging file format in the known universe, and making it available in a unified Python interface [@nibabel]. `biobabel` also builds on the strengths of a range of packages such as `matplotlib` [@matplotlib], `numpy` [@numpy] and `pandas` [@pandas].
-We thank the contributors of all those packages for their excellent work.
+I want to thank the contributors of all those packages for their excellent work.